ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

-AMBLYOPIA, LAZY EYE, affects just two to three percent of the population.
+AMBLYOPIA, LAZY EYE: A condition that affects just two to three percent of the population.
 But, if left uncorrected, this vision problem can have a very big impact on those affected.
 Central vision fails to develop properly, usually in one eye, which is called amblyopic.
 A related condition, strabismus, sometimes causes amblyopia.

 Untreated amblyopia may lead to functional blindness in the affected eye.
 Although the amblyopic eye has the capability to see, the brain "turns off" this eye because vision is very blurred, and the brain elects to see only with the stronger eye.